 Radley Horton, Associate Research Scientist, Center for Climate Systems Research, Columbia University Earth Institute, shares his experience and perspective on key decisions made while working with the City of New York to mobilize scientists for a rapid assessment of the damage in the wake of Super Storm Sandy.
-He also discusses another project involving the loss of Arctic sea ice and its potential for effecting mid-latitude climate.
+He also discusses another project involving the loss of Arctic sea ice and its potential for effecting mid-lattitude climate.